auth0/wordpress/readme.txt

 Stable tag: trunk
 Contributors: hrajchert, rrauch

 Single Sign On for Enterprises + Social Login + User/Passwords.
-For all your WorpdPress instances.
+For all your WordPress instances.
 Powered by Auth0.

 == Description ==